Permafrost/Tundra/README.md

   array of a [primitive type], and its Java class name.

   * Inputs:
     * `$object` is an optional object to be reflected on.
+If neither input is specified, this service does nothing and no outputs are returned.

+    * `$key` is an optional key identifying the value in the pipeline to relect on, and can be simple or fully qualified, such as `a/b/c[0]/d`.
-If not specified, this service does nothing and no outputs are returned.
+      Use `$key` instead of `$object` when reflecting on an object that could be a list/array, because mapping a list/array to `$object` will only map the first item in the list.
+If neither input is specified, this service does nothing and no outputs are returned.

   * Outputs:
     * `$class` is the Java class name of the given object.